 Members in good standing can attend the evenings by logging into their account and RSVPing through the calendar.

-AWD members can request to screen their work using this form.
+AWD members can request to screen their work by contacting Kim Furst.
 Priority will be given to those who have attended previous evenings.

 If you are an Industry expert and would like to be a featured guest, please contact Kim Furst.